EBI-Metagenomics/mobilome-annotation-pipeline/README.md

     --palidis_info insertion_sequences_info.txt \
 ```

-Finally, if you have protein files and PaliDIS outputs, you can run:
+Then, if you have protein files and PaliDIS outputs, you can run:

 ```bash
 $ nextflow run /PATH/momofy/momofy.nf --assembly contigs.fasta \